 How to Keep Your Kids Safe at the Beach

-Here are five rules to follow when swimming:
+Here are five universal rules of safe swimming:

 Never swim alone.